gloveboxes/AltairEverywhere/docs/docs/en/20-fundamentals/10-deployment-options.md

 The **fastest** and **easiest** way to get started with the Altair emulator is on a system running Docker.

-You can run Docker on 64-bit versions of Linux, macOS, Windows, and Raspberry Pi OS.
-There are 64-bit Docker images for Linux, macOS, Windows, ChromeOS, and Raspberry Pi OS.

 For more information, refer to [Deploy with Docker](../40-deploy-with-docker/10-introduction.md).

 ## Build from source